A Trajectory-Based Approach to Discrete-Time Flatness

-A detailed proof using the differential-geometric concepts of exterior derivatives and codistributions can be found in the appendix.
-The multi-index $R=(r_{1},\dots,r_{m})$ contains the number of forward-shifts of each component of the flat output which is needed to express $x$ and $u$.
-The abbreviation $y_{[R]}$ denotes the components $y_{[R]}=(y_{[r_{1}]}^{1},\dots,y_{[r_{m}]}^{m})$, and the integer $r$ indicates the maximum number of forward-shifts that appear in the parameterization \eqref{eq:geo_param_map_2}, i.e. $r=\max(r_{1},\dots,r_{m})$.
 If we restrict ourselves to forward-shifts in the flat output, then Definition \ref{def:Flatness} leads to the special case of forward-flatness. \begin{defn} The system \eqref{eq:System_Eq} is said to be forward-flat, if it meets the conditions of Definition \ref{def:Flatness} with a flat output of the form $y^{j}=\varphi^{j}(x,u,\dots,u_{[q_{2}]})$. \end{defn}

 The class of forward-flat systems has already been analyzed in detail in the literature, see e.g. \cite{KaldmaeKotta:2013}, \cite{Sira-RamirezAgrawal:2004} and \cite{KolarKaldmaeSchoberlKottaSchlacher:2016}.
 In \cite{KolarSchoberlDiwold:2019}, it has been shown that every forward-flat system can be decomposed into a smaller dimensional forward-flat subsystem and an endogenous dynamic feedback by a suitable state- and input-transformation.
 Thus, a repeated decomposition allows to check whether a system is forward-flat or not.
 In \cite{KolarDiwoldSchoberl:2019}, this test has been formulated in terms of certain sequences of distributions, similar to the test for static-feedback linearizability in \cite{NijmeijervanderSchaft:1990}.
 Thus, the property of forward-flatness can be checked in a computationally efficient way.
 For flat systems that are not forward-flat, the decomposition procedure as stated in \cite{KolarSchoberlDiwold:2019} necessarily fails in one step, likewise the test as proposed in \cite{KolarDiwoldSchoberl:2019}.